 **HRE GA process is handled separately.
 Learn more here: http://housing.utah.edu/about-us/employment-opportunities/graduate-employment/

 Applications will be reviewed by the Admissions Committee and selected applicants will be invited to interview via SKYPE or phone with faculty in early February.
-After faculty interviews, admissions decisions will be announced and admitted students will be invited to Campus Preview Days in mid-March, 2019.
+After faculty interviews, admissions decisions will be announced and admitted students will be invited to Campus Preview Days that occur between late February to mid-March.

 Campus Preview Days includes an overview of the Master’s degree with an emphasis in Student Affairs program, interaction with current students, graduates, and faculty, interviewing for graduate assistantships, and an opportunity to learn more about the U of U campus and community.
-Friday, March 22 (tentative) will consist of interviews for graduate assistantships with Directors from the Division of Student Affairs, off-campus offerings, and HRE.
+The second day of Preview Days will consist of interviews for graduate assistantships with Directors from the Division of Student Affairs, off-campus offerings, and HRE.
 Reminder: Applicants are asked to include graduate assistantship interests that are listed on the “Graduate Assistantship” website.

 Applicants not able to travel to campus for Preview Days may schedule graduate assistantship interviews through Skype or a similar video program.
-Detailed information about the interview itinerary will be available in 2019 when invitations are extended to select applicants.
+Detailed information about the interview itinerary will be available in 2020 when invitations are extended to selected applicants.

 *Selected applicants who are only pursuing a graduate assistant positions in HRE will receive an invitation from ELP to interview with the faculty in early February.
-HRE Personnel will be available for graduate assistant interviews during Campus Preview Days in March 2019, or the applicant can meet them at Oshkosh Placement Exchange (OPE) in late February as well as visit campus in March.
+If admitted, ELP and HRE Personnel will offer further detail on graduate assistant interviews during Campus Preview Days or at the 2020 Oshkosh Placement Exchange (OPE).

 Prospective graduate students apply for admission through the University of Utah Apply Yourself (AY) online application system (see link below).
 Please note that the master’s degree with an emphasis in student affairs program does not require a GRE test score.